 Since 2003, the Culture, Brain, Development program (CBD) has supported student research, funded students to work with faculty at Hampshire and the Five Colleges, and helped send students to internships, placements, and conferences throughout the United States and abroad.
-Students from all five of Hampshire's schools are invited to apply for CBD support.

 Students can apply for funding to perform research and undertake projects that explore the intersections of culture, mind/brain and human growth, and development.
 Each focus is different, and projects range from the study of neuroscience and dance, to an exploration of cross-cultural perspectives on reproductive health, to an examination of gendered play preferences in children, to a film that explores the feeling of living with obsessive compulsive disorder.
 Grantees receive funds to support costs such as travel, housing, program fees, supplies, and equipment.